SELLING and BUYING JEWELLERY

 2) a long taper rod – with sizes marked all along it.
 Slide your test ring onto it and read off the size.

-You could probably manage with just 2) if you have your own (still round) ring to measure.
+You could probably manage with just with the rod if you have your own (still round) ring to measure.

 There are rings that are claimed to be adjustable.
 Some have a ring part that can be bent open or closed a bit - to fit.
 These are probably not expensive rings as few jewellery makers will want their silver or gold rings bent in this way.
 There are other methods of adjustment but probably intended for jeweller rather than wearer use.